 (ii) Student evaluation for Counseling, DSPS, Health Services, Library, and Student Development

-(c) Self-Evaluation form (the final draft to be submitted to the committee at least five (5) working days prior to the peer post-evaluation meeting).
+(c) Faculty Self-Evaluation form (the final draft to be submitted to the committee at least five (5) working days prior to the peer post-evaluation meeting).

 Selection by mutual agreement of the peer and student evaluation forms as listed above.
-Specific evidence that shall be used by the peer evaluator(s) and the Division Chair (or Manager’s faculty designee where there is no Division Chair) is indicated on the current evaluation forms.
+Specific evidence that shall be used by the peer evaluator(s) and the Division Chair (or Administrator’s faculty designee where there is no Division Chair) is indicated on the current evaluation forms.

 Establishment of a schedule of follow-up meetings and/or a post evaluation conference.
 See Appendix G for evaluation component deadlines.

 7.5 The time and the date of the actual peer review evaluation visit or visits, and administration of student evaluations, will be scheduled by the committee chair during the pre-evaluation conference.
 Each member of the peer review committee will visit a different class session or service area function.
 The visitation period will be at least 50 minutes for a course offered in a Classroom/Lab or synchronous DE/Hybrid mode.
-For asynchronous DE/Hybrid courses, the duration of the evaluation period will be agreed upon in the pre-evaluation meeting and will include a review of content comparable to that of one 50-minute classroom/lab visit.
+For asynchronous DE/Hybrid courses, the duration of the evaluation period will be agreed upon in the pre-evaluation meeting and will include a review of content comparable to a minimum of a 50-minute classroom/lab visit.

 7.6 Student evaluations of teaching faculty in the standard peer review mode will be completed in one class section.
 Student evaluations of teaching faculty in the tenure-track mode and expanded peer review mode will be completed for the two class sections (two class sections per semester for contract faculty) mutually agreed to by the faculty member and the peer review committee.
 Student evaluations for DE/Hybrid courses will be made available to students via an anonymous on-line survey link administered by the Assistant Superintendent/Vice President Instruction Office.
 Evaluations for non-teaching faculty will be based on the appropriate evaluation form.

-7.6.1 Student evaluations will be administered according to Appendix G. For face-to-face courses, they may not be administered during the 50-minute peer review visitation period but may be administered before or after the 50-minute period, if the class period is scheduled for 1.5 hours or more.
+7.6.1 Student evaluations will be administered according to Appendix G. For face-to-face courses, they may not be administered during a 50-minute peer review visitation period but may be administered before or after a 50-minute period, if the class period is scheduled for more than 60 minutes.
 For DE/Hybrid courses, the date of the release of the survey link will be agreed upon between the Instructor being evaluated and the evaluators and will be available for two (2) weeks.

 7.7 The post-evaluation conference shall communicate the peer review committee’s assessment and evaluation of the faculty member who is being evaluated.
 The faculty member who is being evaluated shall be provided a copy of the peer review committee’s written evaluation.

-7.7.1 The completed written peer evaluation form, signed by the faculty member being evaluated, will be transmitted, along with the self-evaluation and student evaluations, to the appropriate manager for use in the management evaluation process.
+7.7.1 The completed written peer evaluation form, signed by the faculty member being evaluated, will be transmitted, along with the self-evaluation and student evaluations, to the Office of Instruction for use in the management evaluation process (if applicable).
 See Appendix G for evaluation component deadlines.

 7.7.2 The faculty member may attach a written response to the peer review committee’s evaluation provided it is submitted within ten (10) days of receipt of the completed peer evaluation.